Q: How much does the food cost?

 Once your Club Application Form is approved, your online account will be activated to view pricing.
 Here is an idea of popular items below.

-Yes, but If you are an existing member with MOF, then you will not be charged again.
+Yes, but If you are an existing member with Miller's Organic Farm, then you will not be charged again this fee.